Yuzhifur/Sentra-Chatbot/README.md

   - Edit existing characters with all original data pre-populated
   - Access character previews and initiate chats directly from profile pages
 - User-specific views ensure only character creators can edit their characters

+### 8. 👥 Friends System
+- **Send Friend Requests**: Users can send friend requests to other users by:
+  - Searching for a user via the search bar
+  - Visiting their profile and clicking "Add Friend"
+- **Manage Friend Requests**: Users receive notifications of pending friend requests in their profile:
+  - Accept requests to become friends
+  - Decline requests to remove them
+  - Pending requests appear at the top of the Friends tab with accept/decline buttons
+- **Friends List**: View and manage your friends:
+  - See all accepted friends in a dedicated "Friends" tab on your profile
+  - Click on any friend to visit their profile
+  - Remove friends with a confirmation dialog
+- **Friendship Status**: User profiles display:
+  - Friend count instead of follower/following counts
+  - "Add Friend" button for new connections
+  - "Remove Friend" button for existing friends
+  - "Request Pending" status for sent requests
+- **Privacy**: Only you can view your own friends list and pending requests

 ---